AlexanderRubinstein/OCCAM/README.md

 ["Generate masks"](#generate-masks),
 ["Evaluate robust classification"](#evaluate-robust-classification)

-To plot the ROC-curves for OOD detection, please run all cells in sections `Imports`, `Functions` and `CLIP confidences` of jupyter notebook `./notebooks/ood_det.ipynb`.
+To plot the ROC-curves for OOD detection, please run all cells in sections `Imports`, `Functions` and `CLIP confidences` (order matters) of jupyter notebook `./notebooks/ood_det.ipynb`.
 It makes this plot by using precomputed Class-Aided, IoU and uncertainty scores stored in `data/results/ood_detection` and `data/results/uncertainty_scores`.

 If you want to regenerate those scores, you will need to follow the same instructions for robust classification results + instructions from ["Compute uncertainty scores"](#compute-uncertainty-scores) (order matters).

+To get the qualitative results for HQES from Figure 1 (segmentation of image with bears) or Figure 3 please run all cells in sections `Imports`, `Functions`, `Predict with HQES` (order matters) in jupyter notebook `./notebooks/qualitative_results.ipynb.

 Please note that results may differ depending on the [CUDA](https://developer.nvidia.com/cuda-toolkit) version, the results above are computed for CUDA 12.2.

 Note: Currently we provide only robust classification results.
-Results for segmentation experiments are currently not supported because they were computed using the [fork](https://github.com/AlexanderRubinstein/object-centric-learning-framework) of the separate repository.
+Quantitative results for the object discovery (segmentation) experiments are currently not supported because they were computed using the [fork](https://github.com/AlexanderRubinstein/object-centric-learning-framework) of the separate repository.
 We can add code and commands to reproduce other results by request if there are enough people interested.

 ## Download datasets and checkpoints